 The Clinton Foundation brings together partners of diverse perspectives and resources to address and solve critical issues affecting individuals and communities.
 By applying cross-sector models, along with our partners, we are able to tackle many of our global challenges including: addressing the effects of climate change, increasing opportunities for girls and women, improving health and wellness, and driving economic development and sustainability.

 In Haiti, we maintain this approach by identifying critical linkages, working alongside many unique partners, and developing programs that are making an impact in Port-au-Prince and the rural Central Plateau region.
-With small businesses like Papillion we have been able to connect them to international retailers that have helped them grow and diversify their business and now employ over 300 artisans.
+We have been able to connect small businesses like Papillon Enterprise to international retailers.
+Today, they have diversified their business and now employ over 300 artisans.

 Generating sustainable results such as these requires action.
 Alongside our partners in Haiti and abroad we are able to provide innovative solutions.
 Proving that #actionisgreater.